-This article is organized as follows; in \Cref{sec:cones}, we investigate the general structure of closed convex cones of centred measure fields. \Cref{sec:tansol} applies the previous theory to the centred geometric tangent cone $\Tan_{\mu}^0$ and its metric orthogonal $\Sol_{\mu}^0$, providing the candidate decomposition $\mu = \sum_{k=0}^d m_k \mu^k$.
+This article is organized as follows; \Cref{sec:cones} is devoted to closed convex cones of centred measure fields. \Cref{sec:tansol} applies the previous results to the centred geometric tangent cone $\Tan_{\mu}^0$ and its metric orthogonal $\Sol_{\mu}^0$, providing the candidate decomposition $\mu = \sum m_k \mu^k$.
 The fact that each $\mu^k$ is concentrated on a \sDC{k} set, and gives 0 mass to \DC{k-1} sets, is proved in \Cref{sec:concentration}. \Cref{sec:tangency} shows that the normal directions are well-defined $\mu^k-$almost everywhere, and characterize centred tangent measures.
 In addition, it is showed that the tangent measures in the sense of Preiss are supported on planes associated to $\Sol_{\mu}^0$ at $\mu-$almost every point.
 An \Cref{sec:appendix} collects some lengthy proofs.